majileaf/Codewars/README.md

 ## But why?
 Because I see my coding life as a never-ending learning process.
 By doing all those challenges one often gets to see a different perspective on things.
 Some solutions are simple yet elegant, some are focusing more on efficiency or readability.

-But above all, solving puzzles are fun!
+But above all, solving all kinds of puzzles is fun!